Job Interviews: How To Answer the “Describe Yourself” Interview Question

 I recently wrote about the “tell me something about yourself” job interview question.
 In that article I included a few thoughts on how to answer the “how would you describe yourself” variation an interviewer might ask you.
 But there is more to answering the question, since interviewers may be looking for a slightly different type of response.
 And I want to give you a sample answer to help you prepare for that too.

-Example of how you might answer describe yourself question
+Example of how you might answer this question

 - “Interesting question. (smile) Let’s see … Well, I think of myself as smart, loyal and dedicated.
 I really enjoy solving problems, especially problems that other people haven’t been able to solve.
 When I worked at ABC Company, we couldn’t get the order department to communicate well with the fulfillment department.
 By doing x, y and z I figured out that we needed to change the way order notifications were processed.
 That felt great!
 I did something similar in DEF Company where I was able to come up with a way to streamline the customer feedback system.”
 (NOTE: Make second story short; they can follow up if interested.)